dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Add: `use Doctrine\ORM\EntityManagerInterface;` above the two.

 Great, in our entire controller we can call the `blogPostRepository`, `authorRepository` or `entityManager` when needed.
-The first two are used for retrieving data from the database, where as the third will be used for inserting, updating, or deleting data (it can also be used for retrieving, but by setting up the construct this way, we will be reducing duplicate code).
+The first two are used for retrieving data from the database, whereas the third will be used for inserting, updating, or deleting data (it can also be used for retrieving, but by setting up the construct this way, we will be reducing duplicate code).

 Let us populate the `entriesAction` function now: